copsTvFan/cops-episode-guide/guide.md

 **Coast to Coast 47**

-- (Pierce County WA -- 2:07 AM Street Patrol) South Hill Precinct -- Deputy Gavin Foster works eastside graveyard in Ragatta.
+- (Pierce County, WA -- 2:07 AM Street Patrol) South Hill Precinct -- Deputy Gavin Foster works eastside graveyard in Ragatta.
 The majority of the jurisdiction is south of Tacoma and on any given night he could go from one side of the city all the way up to Mt.
 Rainer.
 He spots a car driving fast down the center turn lane and then he hits a curb and flips over.
 Possible DUI.
 - Miami, FL -- A police sergeant coordinates a sting operation designed to nab drug suspects.
 - Albuquerque, NM -- a security guard identifies a suspected shoplifter.